-Once a principal T nonimmigrant is no longer a T nonimmigrant, whether through adjustment of status to lawful permanent residence or through expiration of the T nonimmigrant status, any derivative T nonimmigrants may no longer be eligible for initial admission into the United States on a T visa.
+Once a principal T nonimmigrant is no longer a T nonimmigrant, whether through adjustment of status to legal permanent resident or through expiration of the T nonimmigrant status, any derivative T nonimmigrants will no longer hold derivative T nonimmigrant status.
+For example, if a principal T nonimmigrant did not file for adjustment of status and his or her status later expired as a result, the status of any approved derivatives in the United States will also have expired and any approved derivatives abroad would not be eligible for admission into the United States on a T visa.

 To be eligible to apply for adjustment of status, a derivative T nonimmigrant must continue to hold T nonimmigrant status at the time of filing the application for adjustment of status.
 8 CFR 245.23(b)(2).
-For ease of processing, derivative T nonimmigrants are encouraged, but are not required, to file for adjustment of status concurrently with the principal T nonimmigrant.
+Accordingly, derivative T nonimmigrants are encouraged to file for adjustment of status concurrently with the principal T nonimmigrant to prevent expiration of the derivative T nonimmigrant status and the resulting ineligibility for adjustment of status.
 A derivative T nonimmigrant's status will be automatically extended when the derivative properly files for adjustment of status.

-Where the approved derivative of a principal T nonimmigrant is awaiting initial issuance of a T visa by a consulate and the principal's nonimmigrant status is soon to expire, the principal is strongly encouraged to seek an extension of status based on exceptional circumstances, following the instructions to the Form I-539, and then wait for the derivatives to enter the United States before applying for adjustment of status.
-This step will prevent the derivative from being ineligible for initial admission to the United States on a derivative T visa due to the expiration of the principal's T nonimmigrant status.
+Where the approved derivative of a principal T nonimmigrant has not been issued a T visa by a consulate and entered the United States and the principal's nonimmigrant status is soon to expire, the principal is strongly encouraged to seek an extension of status based on exceptional circumstances, making sure to indicate on the Form I-539 that the extension should also be applied to the derivatives, and then wait for the derivatives to enter the United States before applying for adjustment of status.
+This step will prevent expiration of the derivative T nonimmigrant status and the resulting ineligibility for adjustment of status.